-We took a day tour to see Windsor Castle, Bath and the Stonehenge.
+We took a day tour to see Windsor Castle, Bath, and Stonehenge.
 They were all in the same direction.

 The tour bus (or coach as the Londoners call it) started near Victoria station.
 We were expected to arrive there at 7:45.
 So paranoid were we being late that we got there at 7:00 AM.
 What to do?

 We decided to roam around and see if anything was open.
-We started aimlessly in one direction and soon found ourselves in the Victoria Street lined by boutique stores.
+We started aimlessly in one direction and soon found ourselves in Victoria Street, lined by boutique stores.
 What was surprising that every shopfront was decorated with flowers, which I was told later, was to mark the Chelsea Flower festival, a big event in the London calendar.
-Unfortunately flower festival had already finished before we arrived in London but the street decoration provided a perfect setting for photos.
+Unfortunately, the flower festival had already finished before we arrived in London, but the street decoration provided a perfect setting for photos.

-Victoria Street endured extensive bombing during 1940-1941 and was again damaged in the flying bomb campaign of 1944-1945.
-It was redeveloped in 1851 to replace Westminster’s notorious slum housing acres.
+Victoria Street endured extensive bombing during 1940–1941 and was again damaged in the flying bomb campaign of 1944–1945.
+However, it was redeveloped in 1851 to replace Westminster’s notorious slum housing acres.

 We took some photos and walked back in time to board the coach.
 The drive to Windsor was beautiful.
-We had our first glimpse of the country-side and it didn’t disappoint.
+We had our first glimpse of the countryside, and it didn’t disappoint.
 Fields stretched for miles in lush green.
 Sky much lower than in London.
-Clouds scattered here and there giving it all a magical enchanting the first time traveller to this beautiful country.
+Clouds scattered here and there, giving it all a magical enchanting the first-time traveler to this beautiful country.

 Our coach was one of the first few to arrive at the Windsor castle.
-The tourists from at least two other coaches were already lining up outside the castle gates which were not going to open for another half an hour.
+The tourists from at least two other coaches were already lining up outside the castle gates, which would not open for another half an hour.

-We stood in the line while our guide filled us on the history of the castle.
-It was built by William the Conqueror in 11th century at the same time as the Tower of London.
-Later monarchs extended it and turned it into luxurious palace especially Edward III who modelled it on Paris’s Versailles.
-Since the time of Henry I, the place has been used by the reigning monarch which makes it the longest-occupied palace in Europe.
+We stood in the line while our guide filled us with the history of the castle.
+It was built by William the Conqueror in the 11th century simultaneously as the Tower of London.
+Later monarchs extended it and turned it into a luxurious palace, especially Edward III, who modeled it on Paris’s Versailles.
+Since the time of Henry I, the place has been used by the reigning monarch, making it the longest-occupied palace in Europe.

-After an airport like security check we were handed an audio device each and let loose inside castle which is weekend home to the Queen.
+After an airport-like security check, we were handed an audio device each and let loose inside the castle, which is weekend home to the Queen.
 It had a magnificent entry hall which is regularly used to receive dignitaries.
 The set of rooms that followed were getting increasingly impressive with original wall paintings and tapestries.

-In 1992, the castle had a huge fire, which burnt most of the rooms except the three interior rooms which still have the original furnishing since the times of King Charles I. Thanks to the commitment of the staff all items of historical significance were saved except three – a large wall panel, a dresser and a painting – which were too large to be moved.
+In 1992, the castle had a huge fire, which burnt most of the rooms except the three interior rooms, which still have the original furnishing since the times of King Charles I. Thanks to the staff’s commitment, all items of historical significance were saved except three — a large wall panel, a dresser, and a painting — which were too large to be moved.

-Each day at 11:00 am, change of guards ceremony occurs at the Lower Ward of the castle near the St George’s Chapel which we had the privilege to watch from close distance.
-Having missed the change of guards at the Buckingham Palace this was a real treat.
+Each day at 11:00 am, the change of guards ceremony occurs at the Lower Ward of the castle near the St George’s Chapel, which we had the privilege to watch from a close distance.
+Having missed the change of guards at Buckingham Palace, this was a real treat.

-The most impressive place in the castle is the St George’s Chapel where at least fifteen monarchs are buried including the King Henry VIII, King George IV, Queen Elizabeth II’s mother and her sister Margret.
-This is the most likely place which the current queen might choose as her final resting place besides her father, mother and sister.
+The most impressive place in the castle is the St George’s Chapel, where at least fifteen monarchs are buried, including King Henry VIII, King George IV, Queen Elizabeth II’s mother, and her sister Margret.
+This is the most likely place the current queen might choose as her final resting place beside her father, mother, and sister.
 It is also the chapel where Prince Henry and Megan got married.

-The Order of the Garter has interesting history as well something I had no knowledge of since this visit.
+The Order of the Garter has an interesting history as well, something I did not know of since this visit.
 It is the highest order of chivalry founded by King Edward III in 1348.
-It is the most senior order of knighthood in the British honours system, outranked in precedence only by the Victoria Cross and the George Cross.
+It is the most senior order of knighthood in the British honors system, outranked in precedence only by the Victoria Cross and the George Cross.
 Appointments are made at the Sovereign’s sole discretion.
-Membership of the Order is limited to the Sovereign, the Prince of Wales, and no more than 24 living members, or Companions.
+Membership of the Order is limited to the Sovereign, the Prince of Wales, and no more than 24 living members or Companions.

-From the Windsor castle we drove to an old town of Bath, famous for its exquisite architecture and Roman Baths.
+We drove to an old town of Bath from Windsor Castle, famous for its exquisite architecture and Roman Baths.

 Bath has the only natural thermal hot springs in Britain you can bathe in.
-When Romans found out about them they turned the place into a spiritual and healing destination by building an a colossus structure over a rectangular pool for swimming and several sauna, massage and other therapy rooms many of which have still survived.
+When Romans found out about them, they turned the place into a spiritual and healing destination by building a colossus structure over a rectangular pool for swimming and several saunas, massage, and other therapy rooms, many of which have still survived.

-The place was delight to visit, in spite of huge number of visitors because of the way information was presented in the forms of small movies played on the ruins depicting how the facility might have been used in Roman days.
+The place was a delight to visit, despite many visitors because of how information was presented as small movie clips played on the walls and floor of the ruins depicting how Roman might have used the facility.

-They say the whole of bath was build by the stone from a single query.
-May be that is the reason or may be good town planning but the Bath streets have appealing symmetry about them.
+They say the whole bath was built by the stone from a single query.
+Maybe that is the reason or maybe good town planning, but the Bath streets have appealing symmetry about them.